-If you haven’t noticed it yet, TripAdvisor is still the KING of tourism review sites.
-Despite all the other travel sites and apps that help travelers make decisions and book travel service, globally, TripAdvisor is still the largest with 490 million unique visitors per month – that is bigger than the entire population of South America!
+If you haven’t noticed it yet, TripAdvisor is still the KING of tourism review sites. (and Google reviews is close behind) Despite all the other travel sites and apps that help travelers make decisions and book travel service, globally, TripAdvisor is still the largest with 490 million unique visitors per month – that is bigger than the entire population of South America!
 And with 790 million reviews on the platform, your guests use this as their top trusted source.
-Some tourism brands don't realize that the more you OPTIMIZE your TripAdvisor profile page, the better you can attract better and more guests to your business.
+Some tourism brands don’t realize that the more you OPTIMIZE your TripAdvisor profile page, the better you can attract better and more guests to your business.
 Yes, you have some control of your reviews on this platform.

 Merely putting up a profile without any thought ISN’T going to grow your business, but treating your profile as a marketing resource will.
 Your goals for your TripAdvisor profile page are similar to the ones you have on How to Write a Better Google my Business Profile.